Courtesy TechSmart Kids

 UW offers an incredible catalog of STEM camps for summer, including camps for middle schoolers and high schoolers possibly not found anywhere else in Seattle.
 Tweens and teens can study a range of topics, from green energy to engineering and design.

 Cost: Prices vary by age, topic and length of camp session.

 These Redmond-based workshops give a wide age range of kids the chance to explore game development, animation, robotics and more.
 Even first graders can learn game development skills with camps investigating how video games are made.

 TechVenture invites kids obsessed with Minecraft to learn to code with Minecraft.
-TechVenture Kids' other camps cover digital photography, coding with Python and making with Arduino.
+TechVenture Kids' other camps cover digital photography, coding, robotics and more.
 Camps meet in multiple locations on the Eastside.

 These camps focus on a creative, fun approach to coding, along with encouraging kids to develop persistence by working through hitches in their ideas.
 This camp also promotes coding as a great form of "brain exercise."
 Camps are offered in three Seattle locations and Bellevue College for morning or afternoon half-day sessions.
 Morning and afternoon sessions can be combined to make a full-day camp, with lunch time spent outside as weather permits.